 The School of Communication is engaged in the community, our award-winning faculty and students have been a vital part of Spalding for over three decades.
 In the School, you will find courses range from the study of public relations and social media to digital multimedia media, organizational communication, intercultural communication and leadership communication.

-With an on-campus radio station and a multi-media technology lab, you will have many opportunities for hands-on learning.
-Our students work with top employers in the area for internships such as Brown Forman, the Kentucky Derby Festival, WHAS 11, and Greater Louisville, Inc. to name a few.
+With a production studio and multi-media technology lab, you will have many opportunities for hands-on learning.
+Our students work with top employers in the area for internships such as local TV stations WHAS, WAVE and WDRB, Brown Forman, the Kentucky Derby Festival, and Greater Louisville, Inc. to name a few.
 Spalding University’s School of Communication prepares you to walk your education into the marketplace.

 Double Majors Options for Communication Majors